slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If you don’t understand that you work for your mislabeled «subordinates», then you know nothing of leadership.
 You know only tyranny."
 -- Dee Hock*

-> *"People ask the difference between a leader and a boss.
-The leader works in the open, and the boss in covert."
--- Theodore Roosevelt*

 > *"Leadership is the capacity to translate vision into reality."
 -- Warren Bennis*